ICR-Services/.github/profile/README.md

 #### [Scientific Computing Infrastructure](https://github.com/ICR-Services/Scientific-Computing/tree/main)
 We acknowledge Scientific Computing at The Institute of Cancer Research for providing HPC infrastructure support and training.
 Their support was instrumental in achieving the results presented in this paper.  https://zenodo.org/doi/10.5281/zenodo.10640287

----

-### Github Campus Program
-ICR on github is bound by the [github campus licence](https://education.github.com/schools/terms).